muellan/metacache/README.md

   make MACROS="-DMC_GENOME_ID_TYPE=uint32_t -DMC_WINDOW_ID_TYPE=uint32_t"
   ```

-**Note that a database can only be queried with the variant of MetaCache that it was built with.**
+**Note that a database can only be queried with the same compiled variant of MetaCache that it was built with.**

 ## Usage